RenatoAv/dino-game/README.md

 # Dino-game

-Recriação personalizada do jogo do Google Chrome
+Recriação personalizada do jogo do dinossauro do Google Chrome